shirtsgroup/foldamers/README.md

-## This repository contains simulation tools for coarse-grained modeling of polymer folding.
+This repository contains tools for building coarse-grained polymer models.
+These models are designed to interface with OpenMM and PyRosetta.

-### To use the tools in this repository, install using standard Python conventions:
+## To use this repository install it using standard Python conventions:

 python setup.py install

-### Dependencies:
+## Dependencies:

 simtk.unit
 simtk.openmm

-### Getting started:
+## Getting started:

-Test your installation by opening a new Python console and typing the following:
+Test your installation by opening a new Python session and typing the following:

 import foldamers

 or

 from foldamers import *

+If this test does not work, please check to make sure that the foldamers path is included in the $PYTHONPATH system variable.
+This is the most common place for the package installation to fail.

 **For full documentation please refer to 'manual.pdf'.**